This article contains links where we may earn a small commission at no cost to you: Learn more here

 Now, women are CEOs of companies, becoming billionaires, running whole nations, and fighting for their equality the way that the suffragettes fought for the female right to vote.
 Similar to the 20s and the ending of world war I along with all the violence and economic struggles that came with the war, we have almost identical struggles today, with armed involvement overseas, several economic recessions, and an economy struggling to get back on its feet.

 So to be honest, 2020 could be considered a form of the roaring twenties.
 Party on, old sport!

 This is a very commonly asked question because we do not call other decades fun little nicknames.
 Imagine if we called the 2000s the ten years of no eyebrows?
 Or the Permed 80s?
 Well, that would be kind of cool, I won’t lie to you.

 The 1920s were not only a time of social change and expression, but it occurred during an economic depression, where people were struggling to make ends meet, while the rich and wealth monopoly owners were able to live in the laps of luxury all the time.

 People were beginning to reject the societal norms of poor people being subservient, women being objects, and the government.
 The biggest thing that young people were rebelling against was the values of their Victorian-era parents.
 Young adults and teenagers hated the stuffy and structured lifestyles that their parents had raised them in.

-Other Factors of Change
+Other Factors of Change in the 1920s Era

 Jazz was a booming industry, taking over the airwaves and exploding into nightclubs and speakeasies.
 Jazz was faster than the music the older generations were listening to.
 It was not a waltz or even a tango, it was something completely different and quite literally, unheard of before the 20s.